danielholmstrom/grunt-jasmine-headless-testing-example/README.md

 * Q: I get the following error...
 * A: Use google and good luck

-* Q: Is it H9RBS compatible
+* Q: Is it H9RBS compatible?
-* A: No but H9RBS compatibility is not in progress
+* A: No, but H9RBS compatibility is not in progress

 ## BUGS